What is the confusion, it is just a thank you tweet: ISRO on Vikram Lander

 "These are moments to be courageous, and courageous we will be!
 We remain hopeful and will continue working hard on our space programme", he had said.

-Lander Vikram, with rover Pragyan housed inside it, lost communication with ground-stations early on September 7 during its final descent, just 2.1 kms above the lunar surface, minutes before the planned touch-down on the Moon.
+Lander Vikram, with rover Pragyan housed inside it, lost communication with ground-stations early on September 7 during its final descent, just 2.1 km above the lunar surface, minutes before the planned touch-down on the Moon.

-Efforts to reestablish the link has been going on since then.
+Efforts to re-establish the link has been going on since then.

 On September 8, ISRO said the lander was spotted on the lunar surface by camera on-board of the Chandrayaan-2 orbiter.